JRG-Developer/AutoLayoutTextViews/README.md

 For example usage of each of these, see the `AutoLayoutTextViewsDemo` project within this repository.

 Note: `AutoLayoutTextViewsDemo` uses CocoaPods to add `AutoLayoutTextViews` as a dependency.
-So, you will need to first run `pod install` in the `AutoLayoutTextViewsDemo` directory to add the pods.
+So, you will need to first run `pod install` in the `AutoLayoutTextViewsDemo` directory.

 ### Contributing